FREE SHIPPING on orders over $75 International: over $250

 "Pu-erh tea is warm in nature, bitter in taste, and fragrant.
 It breaks down the meat and eliminates toxins from cattle and sheep grease.
 People with deficiencies should not use it.
 It's bitter and astringent, has an expectorating effect, clears the intestines, and drives away internal heat.
 The Pu-erh paste is black as lacquer from a varnish treе.
 Its main effect is sobering and dissolving alcohol.
 Green colored is more outstanding.
 It breaks down food, aids digestion, and reduces phlegm.
 It has a powerful effect of clearing the stomach and promoting body fluids secretion."

-People from the border minorities – around Sichuan, Xinjiang, and Mongolia, traditionally use Pu-erh tea in their daily diets.
+People from border minority groups – in Sichuan, Xinjiang, and Mongolia – traditionally consume Pu-erh tea as part of their daily diet.
 They mainly raised cattle in the mountainous highlands.
 Thus, they consumed more meat and dairy, which are harder to digest.
 With the development of the Ancient Tea and Horse route, Pu-erh tea has become a precious commodity.
-It helped them break down the animal food, eliminate the toxins, and stack on valuable nutrients and vitamins that are deficient in the cold and harsh mountain climate.
-It is there that the famous Chinese saying: "Better three days without food than one day without tea," was born.
+It helped them break down animal food, eliminate toxins, and absorb valuable nutrients and vitamins that are deficient in the cold, harsh mountain climate.
+It is there that the famous Chinese saying, "Better three days without food than one day without tea," was born.

 pu-erh tea cake